cisco/mindmeld/source/userguide/augmentation.rst

 Data Augmentation in MindMeld
 =============================

-MindMeld provides the ability to augment data to collect more diverse queries and make the applications more robust.
+When starting out to build a new conversational application in a custom domain, it is often the case that we have very limited training data to train models.
+In such scenarios, one way of bootstrapping your models is by using data augmentation techniques to increase the size of our training set.
+MindMeld now provides the ability to augment data via automatic paraphrasing in English and other languages to help make the applications more robust.

 Quick Start
 -----------